mohammad-taghinejad/NodeJS-samples/Simple-http-service/readme.md

 **API structure**

-In this example, there are three a sample for create a simple sever with nodeJS.
+In this example, there are a sample for create a simple server with nodeJS.